gbdev/pandocs/content/Video_Display.md

 ### FF54 - HDMA4 - CGB Mode Only - New DMA Destination, Low

-These two registers specify the address to which the data will be copied. \[Note : bits are supposedly ignored so this is in VRAM, but it doesn\'t seem to actually be the case\...\]
+These two registers specify the address within 8000-9FF0 to which the data will be copied.
+Only bits 12-4 are respected; others are ignored.
 The four lower bits of this address will be ignored and treated as 0.

 ### FF55 - HDMA5 - CGB Mode Only - New DMA Length/Mode/Start